Jonalogy/angular2_tutorial/README.md

 ## 2. main.ts
 Angular's way of doing things is to break things down into _Modules_.
 These modules require a way to converge, and we will require `main.ts` for that.

-Create from terminal our **main.ts**: `touch main.ts` and copy the following into it.
-Do not worry about the code yet, just follow thru first.
+From terminal run `touch main.ts` to our _main.ts_ and copy the following code block into it.
+Do not worry about the code, just follow thru and you can read up more from the official docs.
+Our aim is to get you familiarized in navigating through components.

 ```javascript
 import { platformBrowserDynamic } from '@angular/platform-browser-dynamic';